livetrails/targetj/README.md

 Each target consists of the following:
 1. Target Value and Actual Value.
 The target value represents a variable or the outcome of a method.
 The actual value reflects the transitional value between the previous target value and the current target value.
 When the target value differs from the actual value, TargetJ iteratively updates the actual value until it matches the target value.
 This process is managed by two additional variables: Step, which dictates the number of iterations, and Interval, which specifies the duration (in milliseconds) the system waits before executing the next iteration.

-2. State: Targets have three states that control their lifecycle: Active, Updating, and Complete.
-Active: Indicates that the target value needs to be initialized from the variable or that the method needs to be executed to calculate its output.
+2. State: Targets have four states that control their lifecycle: Active, Inactive, Updating, and Complete.
+Active: This is the default state for all targets.
+It indicates that the target is ready to be executed, and the target value needs to be initialized from the variable it represents or its value() method needs to be executed to calculate its output.
+Inactive: Indicates that the target is not ready to be executed.
 Updating: Indicates that the actual value is being adjusted to reach the target value.
 Complete: Indicates that the target execution is finished, and the actual value has matched the target value.

 3. Target Methods: All methods are optional.
 They are used to control the lifecycle of targets or serve as callbacks to reflect changes.
 The controlling methods are: enabledOn, loop, steps, cycles.
 The callbacks are: onValueChange, onStepsEnd, onImperativeStep, onImperativeEnd.
 More details in the method section.

 ## Brief overview of how it operates

-All targets are in the active state by default.
+All targets are in the active state by default and ready to be executed.
 They can include an enabledOn function that delays their execution until the specified conditions are met.
 Targets can also be set to inactive and activated externally when needed.

 The target task monitors all active targets, and if a target is enabled, it will be executed.
 The target value is generated either from the result of a method or from a static value defined in the target.
 For simple targets without steps, cycles, or loops, the actual value is set immediately based on the target value.
 Once executed, the target’s state becomes complete, and it will not be executed again.

 If the target has loop or cycle methods defined, its value method will be re-executed after a pause specified by the interval.
 The number of executions will be determined by the cycles or will continue as long as the loop condition returns true.
 If the target has steps defined, its state changes to updating, and the actual value is updated iteratively until it reaches the target value, according to the number of steps and pauses specified by steps and intervals.

-A target can reactivate itself under various conditions, such as when all steps are completed, all imperative targets initiated by that target are completed, or the targets of the component’s children are completed.
+A target can reactivate itself under various conditions, such as when all steps are completed or all imperative targets initiated by that target are completed.
 It can also be reactivated externally, either directly or through an event.

 ## Target methods